Uri Extensions

 hasQueryValue

-Checks whether this Uri has a query parameter with the specified name and value.
+Checks whether the URI has a query parameter with the given name and value.

 - Example